ehaughee/redditcommenthistorysearch/README.md

 Reddit Comment History Search
 =============================
-A reddit comment history search built with Sinatra and JavaScript.
+A reddit comment history search built with Sinatra, Redis, and JavaScript.